grantcarthew/start-prototype/docs/cli/start-config-agent.md

 To install agents from the catalog, use `start assets add`.

-**Note:** Per DR-004, agents can be defined in both global and local configs.
+**Note:** Agents can be defined in both global and local configs.
 These commands can manage either scope using the `[scope]` argument.
 If scope is omitted, the command prompts interactively.

 ## Agent Configuration Structure